Q & A - Is there a witch-hunt against ex British soldiers?

 But don’t the so-called “letters of comfort” issued to republicans mean that they will not be prosecuted … and soldiers will?

-All the ‘letters of comfort’ did was confirm the PSNI (police) had no evidence against an individual that could lead to a prosecution at that time.
+All the ‘letters of comfort’ did was confirm that the PSNI (police) had no evidence against an individual that could lead to a prosecution at that time.
 Prosecutions are still possible if evidence becomes available in the future.

 Prosecutions are now proceeding against a number of former republicans and loyalists.